SenmyRai/GYAtt/README.md

 # GYAtt
 want 2 vibe less and grind more?
 If you ain't on a productive app, prepare for a meme explosion, bruzz!
-Random memes gon' fill up your screen, and they ain't going nowhere until....
+Random memes gon' fill up your screen, and they ain't going nowhere until.... until you drop a (🫢) into the mic, typshi to clear that screen like a sigma move, ya feel?
+Skibidi vibes only!